Franisz/zUtilities/README.md

 - Displays protection icon and value next to the focused npc hp bar.

   - Setting are split in two modes and works separately, *fight* and *no fight*. *Fight* means when melee/distance weapon or spell is drawn, *No fight* means otherwise.
-Transformation into a monster is considered as *Fight* mode.
   - `ShowTargetProtectionNoFight` option for *no fight* mode.
   - `ShowTargetProtectionInFight` option for *fight* mode.
   - There are 4 options for above settings: